Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/card/datacard/README.md

 </p>

 Data cards require a minimum content of a **title, description and a link button.**
 Implemented as a custom view, `com.telefonica.mistica.card.datacard.DataCardView` can be used inside any layout like a regular view.
-It supports both **attribute configuration and databinding for all properties**.
+It supports **attribute-based configuration for all properties**.

 ```xml
     <declare-styleable name="CardView">